MohammadShabib/Flight-Search-API/README.md

 ### To Do

-1. **Implement CRUD APIs for Flight and Airport Objects**:
+1. **Implement CRUD APIs for the Airport Object**:
-    - Develop and integrate APIs to perform Create, Read, Update, and Delete (CRUD) operations for both Flight and Airport objects.
+    - Develop and integrate APIs to perform Create, Read, Update, and Delete (CRUD) operations for the Airport object.
     - Ensure these APIs are connected with the corresponding CRUD operations on the database, allowing for seamless data management.

 2. **Enable Logging**:
     - Implement logging throughout the application to capture critical information, errors, and operational data.

 3. **Exception Handling and Failure Management**

 4. **Add JUnit Tests**

+5. **Enhance Authentication Mechanism Using JWT**:
+   - Replace the current dummy token generation method with a more secure and standard approach that verifies user credentials before issuing a token.

+   - Implement an in-memory check for user credentials, including username and password, to enhance authentication processes.